paulLeClair/P-Engine/README.md

 >This is a snapshot of my hobby game engine framework!
 Active development is done on a private repo, but I'll add things here in chunks as the engine continues to take shape.

-TODO - large update in progress, description update forthcoming
+TODO - large update in progress, wiki update forthcoming

 ## Summary